All Episodes

 It's not easy to find a fresh way to photograph Oprah Winfrey.

-That's why the editors of Oh, the Oprah magazine recently try to create a shot that recalled the glory days of Oprah's syndicated talk show.
+That's why the editors of O, the Oprah magazine, recently tried to create a shot that recalled the glory days of Oprah's syndicated talk show.

-They arranged a photograph her for the April 2013 issue as she stepped on stage to speak to 5,000 attendees of the magazine's annual conference, a new age slumber party of sorts.
+They arranged to photograph her for the April 2013 issue as she stepped on stage to speak to 5,000 attendees at the magazine's annual conference, a new age slumber party of sorts for women, held at the convention center in Los Angeles last month.

 The audience collectively leapt to its feet and shrieked at the sight of her.